ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 The goal of this project was to use Python through DataBricks to import the Johns Hopkins University COVID-19 dataseets from Github, clean/manipulate the data for more useful insight, and store the resulting output in the cloud via AWS.
 Simple enough, right?

-Here is some modeling I completed to illustrate the process:
+Here is a visual of the ETL pipeline design to illustrate the process:

 ![](featured.png)